kriebb/kriebb.github.io/_posts/2024-10-12-tamperproof-http-requests.md

 Headers should only contain information necessary for message transmission like authentication tokens and content type identifiers.
 Headers should be lightweight and used to convey metadata.

 The body is used for the main content of the `HTTP` message.
-Sensitive data that is sensitive, dynamic or is not used for authorization should be safely passed here...
+Sensitive data that is sensitive, dynamic or is not used for authorization should be safely passed here.

 However, it becomes essential to ensure the tamper-proofing of the request body.

 And thus, we have the reason why I did some digging into this topic:
-Making the body tamperproof can be done by
+Making the body tamperproof can be done by:
 - Levering the `JOSE` framework
 - Using a Signature in the `HTTP` Header